moosetechnology/moosetechnology.github.io/_drafts/2021-06-04-plantUML-for-metamodel.md

 We can see that `Event` inherits from an external class `Creator`, coming from the subMetamodel `CoasterCollectorMetamodelGenerator`.

-It would indeed be interesting to be able to generate the subMetamodel as well in order to have a better overall view, maybe an improvement track?
+It would indeed be interesting to generate the subMetamodel view as well in order to have a better overall view, maybe an improvement track?

 ### Output to a file